 - · Voluntary withdrawal by the parents.
-No refunds given if the child attended. - Parent's continued refusal to meet basic health and immunization requirements within 30 days of enrollment unless there are extenuating circumstances or a religious waiver on file. - If it is judged by both the parents and the staff that the program is unable to meet the needs of the child. - If the child is evaluated and a more appropriate placement is made in the Great Start Readiness Program, the Early Childhood Special Education Program or Head Start. - Parent hostile/negative behavior towards staff. - Non-payment of tuition.

-Traditional Preschool - tuition more than one month past due.

-Full Day Preschool - tuition more than 2 weeks past due.

-Non-attendance - when a child does not attend school without notification to the office for a designated amount of days: Extenuating circumstances may be considered.

-Full Day Programs - 1 week

-Part Day Programs 1 month
+No refunds given if the child attended. - Parent's continued refusal to meet basic health and immunization requirements within 30 days of enrollment unless there are extenuating circumstances or a religious waiver on file. - If it is judged by both the parents and the staff that the program is unable to meet the needs of the child. - A child can be removed from the program for specific behaviors that are unacceptable such as biting or excessive aggressiveness (traditional and full day programs). - Parent refusal to meet with teaching staff to discuss child's behavior within 1 week of request. - If the child is evaluated and a more appropriate placement is made in the Great Start Readiness Program, the Early Childhood Special Education Program or Head Start. - Non-payment of tuition.
+Traditional Preschool tuition more than one month past due.
+Full Day Preschool tuition more than 2 weeks past due. - Non-attendance when a child does not attend school without notification to the office for a designated amount of days: Extenuating circumstances may be considered.
+Full Day Programs - 1 week Part Day Programs 1 month